MQCybersec/mqcybersec-website/src/content/writeups/24-seceduw2-vaulting.md

 ---
 title: "Vaulting"
 description: "We have retrieved an interesting file with our investigation.
 What is the password for the decryption script?
-Wrap whatever the 'supersecretpass' is into 'SECEDU{}' Flag formatting note: the decryption script requires 3 pieces of information to decrypt the file.
-Say these 3 pieces are \"Super\", \"Secret\" and \"Pass\", the flag you should enter is SECEDU{SuperSecretPass}."
+Wrap whatever the `supersecretpass` is into `SECEDU{}` Flag formatting note: the decryption script requires 3 pieces of information to decrypt the file.
+Say these 3 pieces are \"Super\", \"Secret\" and \"Pass\", the flag you should enter is `SECEDU{SuperSecretPass}`"
 pubDate: 2024-10-01
 ctf: "SecEdu CTF 2024"
 category: "forensics"